Michelle Williams Is Married: Actress Secretly Weds Phil Elverum

 Surprise!
 Michelle Williams is married.

-The 37-year-old Dawson's Creek alum and Blue Valentine actress wed indie rock musician and Mount Eerie frontman Phil Elverum, 40, earlier this month, Vanity Fair reported on Thursday.
+The 37-year-old Dawson's Creek alum and Blue Valentine actress wed indie rock musician and Mount Eerie singer Phil Elverum, 40, earlier this month, Vanity Fair reported on Thursday.
 Williams, who is notoriously private, and her husband had never gone public with their relationship.

 The two met through a mutual friend and married in a secret ceremony in the Adirondacks in upstate New York, the magazine said, adding that their nuptials were witnessed by only a handful of friends and their kids—Williams' daughter Matilda, 12, and Elverum's daughter Agathe, who is 3.